ajktown/docs/ec2_and_k3s/01_ec2-and-k3s.md

 ## Overview

 Although you can simply deploy your application with eksctl like the instruction we provide [here](eksctl/01_setup.md), the price of EKS is not cheap.
-This instruction will let you use simple EC2 instance and minikube to deploy your application.
+This instruction will let you use simple EC2 instance and k3s to deploy your application.

 ## Estimated Price